oracle-devrel/terraform-oci-cloudbricks-redis/README.md

 - Compute ssh keys to later log into instances.
 Paths to the keys should be provided in variables `ssh_public_key` and `ssh_private_key`.
 - Variable `compute_nsg_name` is an optional network security group that can be attached.
 - Variable `redis_version` may be set to any of the supported version of Redis at the time of creating this brick `(6.2.5, 6.0.15, 5.0.13)` Source: [Redis endoflife](https://endoflife.date/redis)
-- Variable `base_compute_image_ocid` should be the latest OCID of Oracle Autonomous Linux for your region, found at [Oracle Cloud Infrastructure Documentation / Images](https://docs.cloud.oracle.com/iaas/images/)
 - Variable `redis_replica_count` determines how many replica instance are provisioned.
 This value has been tested between `1-30`, however a minimum of `3` is recommended.
 - Variable `instance_backup_policy_level` specifies the name of the backup policy used on the instance boot volumes.
 - Variables `master_backup_policy_level` and `replica_backup_policy_level` specificy the name of the backup policy used on the ISCSI disks storing data and log files on the master and replica servers respectively.